After restoring a nice old 1938 Sparton Model 1568 console radio,

-was so impressed with the quality of the sound that I started looking
+I was so impressed with the quality of the sound that I started

-building an amplifier using the same 2A3 output tubes that the big
+looking into building an amplifier using the same 2A3 output tubes

-After a lot of web research I found a few schematics that I liked from JE Labs http://members.myactv.net/~je2a3/welcome.htm and Angela Instruments.
+After a lot of web research I found a few schematics that I liked from the JE Labs website (now offline) and Angela Instruments.

 The above version only used one stage of amplification ahead of the 2A3, and the next version used both halves of the 6SL7 as a 2 stage preamplifier.